niri81/byebyelinktracking/README.md

 ## Planned Features

-- [ ] YAML/TOML Support for config files
+- [x] YAML Support for config files
-- [ ] Service installation instructions
+- [x] Service installation instructions
 - [ ] Further code tidying and more options depending on necessity
 - [ ] Muuuuuch more entries to the config file :) (PRs welcome)